 Almost everyone knows that they should be investing in their future.
 The problem is that many people have trouble finding extra money to stash away.
 Even the people that do have the cash to spare aren’t sure how to invest their money or are scared that their investments could lose value.

 While it’s true that all investing is subject to risk, you may be taking a risk by not investing, too.
 Money in your savings account could lose value thanks to inflation, so doing your best to invest and earn a return on your money is essential to making sure you have enough money in the future.

 Stash is an app that aims to make investing easier, less scary, and more fun.
 You can get started with just a little bit of money and add to your balance over time.
 You can also choose to invest in just the industries that you’re interested in, giving you more incentive to keep up on your investments.

 What is Stash?

 Stash is one of many investment apps available for modern smartphones.
-It gives you quick and easy access to your investment portfolio from your phone.
+It gives you quick and easy access to your investment portfolio from your phone or computer.

 The app originally launched in October of 2015 and it has grown quickly in the past few years.
-Since its launch, Stash has amassed more than 2 million users and added support for retirement and custodial accounts.
-In the near future, Stash banking will be offered to provide online banking services such as checking and savings accounts.
+Since its launch, Stash has amassed more than 4 million users and added support for retirement and custodial accounts.
+Stash also offers an online banking account.

 Stash keeps things as simple as it possibly can for its users.
-You can link your bank account or debit card to the Stash app and transfer money to your investment accounts on demand.
-You can also set up automatic investment plans to save more without having to manually make transfers.
+You can link a bank account (i.e checking account) to the Stash app and transfer money to your investment accounts.
+You can also set up auto-stash to save more without having to manually make transfers.2

 Stash Review: How It Works